The Importance Of Lightning In Architecture Design

 1) Human Needs: the illumination quality of a building will affect the people living in it, from their satisfaction to their productivity, everything is affected by either a well-designed illumination plan or a badly developed one.
 As such, owners and managers can add value to their operations by investing in high-quality illumination, which will increase the productivity of their workers

-2) Architectural Considerations: as we mentioned beforehand, the evolution of technology and techniques has increased the need of a specialist in illumination design.
-With this, illumination has become a creative extension of architecture and its main purpose that of complementing shapes and colors.
+2) Architectural Considerations: as we mentioned beforehand, the evolution of technology and techniques has increased the need for a specialist in illumination design.
+With this, illumination has become a creative extension of architecture and its main purpose that of complement shapes and colors.

-As we can see, these last few years have been a total reinvention in the world of architecture and like with a form of advancement in the history of humanity, we must learn to adapt and give it a use that is not only practical, but also sustainable and eco-friendly.
+As we can see, these last few years have been a total reinvention in the world of architecture, and like with a form of advancement in the history of humanity, we must learn to adapt and give it use that is not only practical but also sustainable and eco-friendly.
 After all, balance is a key element of architecture and its design, and it is not only limited to the technical and esthetical aspects of the discipline.